Natural dualities for varieties generated by finite positive MV-chains: Conclusion

 \section{Conclusion}

 We developed a logarithmic optimal natural duality for the variety $\PMV_n$ of positive $\MV_n$-algebras, generated by $\PL_n$, the negation-free reduct of the finite $\MV$-chain $\lucas_n$.
-We explored the relationship between this duality, and Priestley duality, showing that there is an adjunction between $\DL$ and $\PMV_n$ defined via the distributive skeleton and Priestley powers.
-Specializing this relationship to Boolean powers, we gave a full characterization of algebraically and existentially closed members of $\PMV_n$ via Boolean products.
+We explored the relationship between this duality and Priestley duality, showing that there is an adjunction between $\DL$ and $\PMV_n$ given by the distributive skeleton functor $\Skel\colon \PMV_n \to \DL$ and the Priestley power functor $\Pow\colon \DL \to \PMV_n$.
+Specializing this relationship to Boolean powers, we gave a full characterization of algebraically and existentially closed members of $\PMV_n$.
 In the following, a few open questions, remarks and ideas for further research are collected. \begin{enumerate} \item As noted in Remark~\ref{rem:OtherAlgebrasWithTaus}, the results of Subsection~\ref{subsec:NaturalDualitiesPosMV} up until Lemma~\ref{lem:minimalrelation}, as well as Lemma~\ref{lem:subalgebrasSimple} and Corollary~\ref{cor:HSP=ISP} from Subsection~\ref{subsec:PositiveMVChains} hold not only for $\PL_n$, but for every lattice-based algebra $\alg{D}$ in which $\tau_d$ is term-definable for every $d\in\alg{D}$.
 Furthermore, the existence of these $\tau_d$ together with a `weak form of negation' is equivalent to semi-primality of a lattice-based algebra \cite[Proposition 2.8]{KurzPoigerTeheux2023}.
 Is there a sensible definition of `lattice-semi-primal' algebras (similar to lattice-primal algebras), such that the results of this paper be seen as a specific instance of a more general result about natural dualities for such lattice-semi-primal algebras? \item In Corollary~\ref{cor:EmbedPowerSkeleton}, we showed that every $\PMV_n$-algebra can be embedded into the Priestley power of its distributive skeleton, similarly to how every $\MV_n$-algebra can be embedded into the Boolean power of its Boolean skeleton.
 Based on this, a category equivalent to $\MV_n$ was described in \cite{DiNolaLettieri2000}.
 This equivalence was explained from the point of view of natural dualities in \cite{Niederkorn2001}.
 Is there a similar categorical equivalence for $\PMV_n$?
 To deal with this question, the more constructive description of Priestley powers from \cite{Lenkehegyi1986} could prove useful. \item In this paper, the logical aspects of $\PMV_n$-algebras were only hinted at.
-In future work, the author plans to explore these aspects further, in particular, to explore modal extensions of $\PMV_n$-algebras, to deal with an analogue of Dunn's positive modal logic \cite{Dunn1995} in the setting of modal finitely-valued \L ukasiewicz logic \cite{HansoulTeheux2013}. \end{enumerate}
+In future work, we plan to explore these aspects further.
+In particular, we aim to investigate modal extensions of $\PMV_n$-algebras to deal with an analogue of Dunn's positive modal logic \cite{Dunn1995} in the setting of modal finitely-valued \L ukasiewicz logic \cite{HansoulTeheux2013}. \end{enumerate}